axixe/weather-forecast/README.md

 - `src/components`: Contains the React components for the application.
 - `src/context`: Holds the context and state management logic.
 - `src/service`: Contains API-related services, including functions to fetch weather data.
-- `src/styles`: Includes the Sass files for styling.
 - `public`: Contains static assets and the `index.html` file.

 ## Future Enhancements